MrPolarBear/NTL01-DTSC-LIVE-040323/README.md

 EDIT 3 DONE FROM VI, HEHE :WQ BANG BANG

+EDIT 4 dear god what did i do wrong

 1. FORK this repository, creating a copy on your own GitHub account

 2. Then clone your fork down to your local computer